ophian/styx/README.markdown

 Via plugins, additional functionality can easily be added.
 Some popular plugins add

- 1. Support for static pages, giving your site CMS features
+ 1. Support for independent static pages, giving your site CMS features
- 2. Additional anti-spam features
+ 2. Additional anti-spam features (bee)
- 3. Tags, in addition to categories
+ 3. Tags (freetag), in addition to categories
  4. Markup languages like Markdown and Textile and so on

-Plugins can be added in the backend plugin interface without the need to manually upload files.
+Plugins can be added in the backend plugin interface (Spartacus) without the need to manually upload files.

 ## Support